antz22/ultimate-guide-to-flutter/README.md

 ### Classes, Objects, and Constructors

+Classes are essentially blueprints, or templates, for creating your own data type in your programs.
+For example, if you wanted to write programs about cars, it would be very difficult to do so using the primitive data types of String, int, bool, etc.

+Using classes, we can create our own data types or models by defining a class, and its attributes.
+These attributes are of primitive data types, but the resulting class allows us to write more complex code in a simpler manner.

+When we need to create a specific instance of a class (i.e. we want to use the blueprint to actually create a car), we 'instantiate' it with the attributes we want, and the result is called an Object.

+An object is simply a specific instance of a class - the class would be 'Car', and the object would be something like a Tesla Model S. Another object you might create would be a Lamborghini Aventador.
+You can create as many objects as you want using the same class!

 Classes can be created and used like this.
 Notice how the type of the object that is instantiated is declared, and how the object is instantiated.

 ```dart